AnWalbroel/CSSC/clear_sky_sonde_comparison_README.txt

 	brightness temperatures from dropsondes using "TB_statistics_raw.py".
 Some basic plots showing e.g. a scatterplot of measured and simulated brightness temperatures can be included.

-	- Assign the path of the concatenated MWR files in "path_mwr = ".
-	- Assign the path of the PAMTRA output in "path_pam_ds = ".
-	- Assign the path of the BAHAMAS data in "path_BAH_data = ".
 	- Set a path where the comparison netCDF4 file shall be saved to in "out_path = ".
 	- Set a path where the plots shall be saved to in "plot_path = ".
 	- Set a name for the scatterplot WITHOUT file extension (will be saved as .png and .pdf) in